codmw44/stryker-net/README.md

 ## Introduction

-Stryker offers mutation testing for your .NET Core and .NET Framework projects.
+Stryker offers mutation testing for your .NET Core and .NET Framework projects and Unity projects.
 It allows you to test your tests by temporarily inserting bugs in your source code.

 For an introduction to mutation testing and Stryker's features, see [stryker-mutator.io](https://stryker-mutator.io/).
 Looking for mutation testing in [JavaScript & Typescript](https://stryker-mutator.github.io/stryker) or [Scala](https://stryker-mutator.github.io/stryker4s)?